robertesler/Pd4P3/README.md

 # Pd4P3
 A java implementation of the Pd++ library, a C++ native library of Pure Data's signal objects.
-This library is designed to eventually work with Processing 3.
+This library is designed to eventually be a library option in Processing 3.

+# Pd++
+Pd++ is a C++ library based on the signal objects of Pure Data.
+More information can be found here: https://bitbucket.org/resler/pd/src/master/

+# Versions (Win)
+This version of the library right now only works on Windows 10.
+The .dll in the /lib folder are built for Windows.
+If you want to use this on MacOS or Linux then for now you would have to build Pd++, portaudio and jPortAudio for your architecture.
+This will be updated soon to include MacOS and Linux builds.

 # Using Eclipse
 STEP 1.
 Download Eclipse for Java (eclipse.org)